wp-plugins/masonry-post-gallery/readme.txt

 * Added to option to specify a grid layout that will take effect when JavaScript is disabled
 * Updated readme.txt to recognize these changes

+= 0.3b =
+* Fixed the percentage column/row width/height functionality.
+Now 33% will give three columns with images fitting their column sizes.
+* Added the option to specify whether each image will link to its post, itself, a different sized version of itself, or nowhere
+* Added the capability to display a lightbox style gallery using the show_lightbox parameter
+* Removed any absolute paths to the plugins directory to make plugin more robust to future WordPress versions
+* Fixed some more bugs that have arose with certain image size and alignment functionality
+* Fixed the percentage width and height functionalities
+* Fixed a problem with boolean shortcode parameters
+* Fixed an inconsistancy in the wording of the shortcode instructions
+* Updated the readme.txt to recognize these changes

 == Dependencies ==

 Masonry Post Gallery requires the following js files, which are included in the package, i.e. you don't have to worry about it.
 But credit where credit is due, thus this section.